 Jurisdiction and Scope of the Sexual Misconduct Policy

-This policy is applicable to Prohibited Conduct involving students, faculty, staff, or third parties.
-In cases where the Respondent is a student, the Student Sexual Misconduct Process outlined in this policy will apply.
-In cases where the Respondent is an employee of the College, the procedures for resolving sexual misconduct complaints outlined in the Employee Handbook will apply.
+This Policy is applicable to Prohibited Conduct involving students, faculty, staff, or third parties.
+Student status under this Policy applies to undergraduate, graduate, and part-time students.
+In cases where the Respondent is a student, this Policy will apply.
+In cases where the Respondent is an employee accused of Title IX Sexual Harassment and a Formal Complaint is filed (as defined below), the Title IX Grievance Process stated herein shall apply.
+In all other cases where the Respondent is an employee of the College, the procedures for resolving sexual misconduct complaints outlined in the Employee Handbook will apply, as read consistent with and in conjunction with this Policy.

-All services and protections afforded to Reporting Individuals under this policy are available to all students and applicable to conduct that has a reasonable connection to the College.
+All services and protections under this Policy are available to all students equally and applicable to conduct that has a reasonable connection to the College.

 These policies apply to Prohibited Conduct that occurs: